Ticket cases

-The test of whether a document fits within the description of a ticket is an objective test, that is, whether a reasonable person in the position of the ticket-holder would perceive it to be contractual in nature.
+The test of whether a document such as a ticket fits within the description of a contract is an objective test, that is, whether a reasonable person in the position of the ticket-holder would perceive it to be contractual in nature.
 For instance, if exclusion clauses accompany a docket, it may be held that it is not contractual in nature since it is just a receipt.
+In Thornton v.
+Shoe Lane Parking [1971] 1 All ER 686, the Court of Appeal held that the ticket cases did not apply in a situation where the terms were presented only after the transaction was complete.

-Furthermore, Interfoto Picture Library Ltd v.
-Stiletto Visual Programmes Ltd [1989] 1 QB 433 held that if a party wishes to incorporate onerous terms into a document that is to be just accepted by the other party, reasonable notice must be given to make it a term of the contract.
+Interfoto Picture Library Ltd v Stiletto Visual Programmes Ltd [1989] 1 QB 433 held that if a party wishes to incorporate onerous terms into a document that is to be just accepted by the other party, reasonable notice must be given to make it a term of the contract.